 A second special circumstance is an extraordinary disparity in parental income such that the custodial parent’s income is higher than the non-custodial parent.
 Regs.
 Conn.
 State Agencies, § 46b-215a-5c(b)(6)(B).
 To satisfy this criterion, the lower income parent’s ability to foster a relationship with the child must be enhanced and the party who is receiving the support must have funds remaining to meet the child’s basic needs after the deviation.
 This deviation criterion may only be used when the child support recipient has the higher income, not the child support payor.
 Maturo v.
 Maturo, 296 Conn.
 80, 101 (2010).

 A child support award exceeding 55% of the obligors net income provides the third special circumstance.
 Regs.
 Conn.
 State Agencies, § 46b-215a-5c(b)(6)(C).
-This allows the court to deviate from the presumptive amount of any component of the child support award, i.e., child support, medical care coverage, or work related child care, so that the total obligation is below 55%.
+This allows the court to deviate from the presumptive amount of any component of the child support award, i.e., child support, medical care coverage, or work related childcare, so that the total obligation is below 55%.

 The fourth special circumstance permits the court to deviate based upon the best interests of the child.
 Regs.
 Conn.
 State Agencies, § 46b-215a-5c(b)(6)(D).
 However, this deviation criterion may not be used to consider income that is otherwise excluded from income under the child support guidelines.
 Marrocco v.
 Giardino, 255 Conn.
 617 (2001).